 Hand made, and custom made in particular, split cane fly rods enhances our relationship to the fishing experience.
 It does so in the same way as when we land fish on flies we tie, as most of us do.
 Or better yet land them on flies tied for us by friends.
 Not only now is the landed fish a gift, but now one received with added gratitude because a friend enabled the experience with a gift for us of their own, of their time and creation.
 When i catch fish on my friends flies I’m always moved by their inclusion in the moment, aware and appreciative of the time and care they labored in tying.

 Bamboo rods are no different.
 Whether or not you know the maker of the split-cane rod in your hand, there cannot be denied a relationship between you two and one of mutual admiration, tied by a common love of rivers and trout.

-Now I’m not a Christian, I don’t think.
-I worship Rivers.
-But I do pray often as Christians say we should, and offer thanks and my chosen time to do so is always kneeling to the river in gratitude for all she’s blesses me with, the least of which being the fish.
+Now I’m a Christian and a Buddhist and a Hindu and I worship Rivers.
+But I do pray often as we should, and offer thanks, and my chosen time to do so is always kneeling to the river in gratitude for all she’s blesses me with, the least of which being the fish.

 I also have another habit of the Christian tradition, which is to evangelize my passion and so given the opportunity I always ask a congregation of trout bums to approach our rivers as servants to them, and not their consumers.
 I know I’m preaching to the choir but what worries me the most about the current state of our broader culture is the full court press on us to be consumers, the flip side of which being disposers, and totally absent from the equation is any notion of service…Even the industry of fly fishing isn’t immune to this by any stretch.
 But…Serving, if only we approached our work, family and relationships, ambitions and our Rivers toward that end, and not to consume them what a different world it would be.
 Not to use things toward our own end but to use them toward theirs.
 Service carries alot meaning when its identified and defined against its antonym, consumption.